We Redesigned Our Website: Here’s What We Learned

 To say that our marketing team wore a lot of hats is a dramatic understatement.

-This ultimately led to an overworked marketing staff that felt unappreciated, an unhappy sales team that felt they had to pick up the slack if they wanted anything to be done in a timely manner, and a broken system that (to my knowledge) persists to this day.
+This ultimately led to an overworked marketing staff that felt unappreciated, an unhappy sales team that felt they had to pick up the slack if they wanted anything done in on-time, and a broken system that (to my knowledge) persists to this day.

-A problem that could have easily been solved early on had the organization decided to outsource its marketing to an expert agency that was positioned to grow with them.
+A problem that could have easily been solved early had organization outsourced its marketing to an expert agency positioned to grow with them.

 There are 2 primary reasons a company might choose to outsource certain business functions: cost and competency.